-Immediately following a violation of the Canadian Model, but in any event no more than 10 calendar days following a violation the employer must complete and submit the Alcohol & Drug Policy Violation Referral Form.
-In the event the employer, or potential employer in the circumstances of a failed pre-access test, does not submit the referral form in a timely manner, and the employee, or potential employee, is denied funding for an Assessment solely due to being outside the required time periods as per the applicable program eligibility criteria (CEFAP, BEAP, ECAA A/D Assistance) the employer shall be responsible for funding the Assessment.
+Immediately following a violation of the Canadian Model, but in any event no more than 10 calendar days following a violation, the participating contractor must complete and submit the Alcohol & Drug Policy Violation Referral Form found on the applicable REO (BCA, CLR, ECAA) website.
+In the event the participating contractor does not submit the referral form in a timely manner, and the worker, or potential worker, is denied funding for an Assessment solely due to being outside the required time periods as per the applicable program eligibility criteria (CEFAP, BEAP, ECAA A/D Assistance) the participating contractor shall be responsible for funding the Assessment.

-Random Oral Fluid Drug Collection Procedures
+APPENDIX E - Random Oral Fluid Drug Collection Procedures

-- 1. The donor is the person providing their oral fluid for the purposes of a drug test. - 2.
-The donor is informed of the requirement to test in private and escorted to the mobile testing unit for the purpose of providing an oral fluid specimen. - 3.
-The collector must establish the identity of the donor.
+- 1. The participant worker is the person providing their oral fluid for the purposes of a drug test and is hereinafter referred to as the donor. - 2.
+On behalf of the testing administrator, the collection site person, adheres to the Canadian Model, A-2 Drug Testing when performing on site testing. - 3.
+The donor is informed of the requirement to test in private and escorted to the mobile testing unit for the purpose of providing an oral fluid specimen. - 4.
+The collection site person must establish the identity of the donor.
 Photo identification is preferable.
-Positive identification by a company representative who holds a supervisory position is acceptable. - 4.
-The donor must clear any foreign material from the mouth [e.g. food, gum, tobacco products, lozenges etc.] - 5.
-The collector observes donor for a minimum of 10 minutes prior to providing the specimen.
-Donor may not eat, drink, smoke or put anything in their mouth during the observed waiting period. - 6.
-The collector checks and records the lot number and expiration date of the device. - 7.
-In the presence of the collector, the donor opens sealed device and specimen is collected according to the manufacturer's specification. - 8.
-The collected specimen should be kept in view of the donor and the collector at all times prior to it being sealed and labeled for shipment to laboratory. - 9.
-Using the chain of custody form (CCF) labels, the specimen is labeled specimen A. If a second oral fluid specimen is to be collected, steps 6 through 8 should be repeated and the second specimen should be labeled specimen B. - 10.
-In the presence of the donor, the collector places tamper evident label/seal across each tube, records date, and has donor initial the seals on the specimen tube(s). - 11.
-An appropriate CCF is completed by the collector. - 12.
-The collector notes on the CCF any unusual donor behaviour. - 13.
-Collector asks donor to read and sign statement on CCF certifying that the specimen identified as having been collected from him/her, and to complete donor contact information. - 14.
-Collector must sign CCF. - 15.
-After all the above is completed, specimen remains in the collector's custody or in secure temporary storage until shipped to the laboratory. - 16.
-Collector sends appropriate copy of CCF and vial(s) in tamper evident mailing pack provided by manufacturer.
+Positive identification by a company representative who holds a supervisory position is acceptable. - 5.
+The donor must clear any foreign material from the mouth [e.g. food, gum, tobacco products, lozenges etc.] - 6.
+The collection site person observes donor for a minimum of 10 minutes prior to providing the specimen.
+Donor may not eat, drink, smoke or put anything in their mouth during the observed waiting period. - 7.
+The collection site person checks and records the lot number and expiration date of the device. - 8.
+In the presence of the collection site person, the donor opens sealed device and specimen is collected according to the manufacturer's specification. - 9.
+The collected specimen should be kept in view of the donor and the collection site person at all times prior to it being sealed and labeled for shipment to laboratory. - 10.
+Using the CCF labels, the specimen is labeled specimen A. - 11.
+In the presence of the donor, the collection site person places tamper evident label/seal across each tube, records date, and has donor initial the seals on the specimen tube(s). - 12.
+An appropriate CCF is completed by the collection site person. - 13.
+The collection site person notes on the CCF any unusual donor behaviour. - 14.
+The collection site person asks donor to read and sign statement on CCF certifying that the specimen identified as having been collected from him/her, and to complete donor contact information. - 15.
+The collection site person must sign CCF. - 16.
+After all the above is completed, specimen remains in the collection site person's custody or in secure temporary storage until shipped to the laboratory. - 17.
+The collection site person sends appropriate copy of CCF and vial(s) in tamper evident mailing pack provided by manufacturer.